-Tollgate is located on 160 acres in Novi, MI and includes pasture, hay fields, 40 acres of forest, a conference center and educational facilities.
-The sustainable agriculture field totals seven acres with three under cultivation as well as a heated greenhouse for transplant production.
-We grow more than forty different vegetables for sale to our seventy member CSA, at market and wholesale.
-Embracing organic growing methods and progressive growing techniques, our production strives to grow food that nurtures soil and human health.
+Tollgate Farm is located on 160 acres in Novi, MI and includes pasture, hay fields, 40 acres of forest, a conference center and educational facilities.
+The sustainable agriculture field totals 9 acres with 4 under cultivation as well as a heated greenhouse for transplant production and three caterpillar tunnels.
+We grow more than forty different vegetables for sale to our 200+ member CSA, farm stand and wholesale accounts.
+Embracing organic growing methods and progressive growing techniques, our production strives to push the boundaries of sustainable agriculture.

-The apprenticeship is designed as an intensive introduction into the field of small scale sustainable vegetable agriculture, equipping participants with the technical skills needed to begin their own operation.
+The apprenticeship is an intensive introduction into the field of small scale vegetable agriculture, equipping participants with the knowledge, skills and experience to build a strong foundation in the field.
 Apprentices will be responsible for the day to day operation of the farm, including planting, weeding, harvesting and processing the produce.
-CSA distribution and market stands will also be operated by the apprentices.
-At the end of the season, the apprentices will have an excellent handle on the operation of the farm and dedicated participants would be qualified for the field manager position the next season, or the apprenticeship program at MSU's North Farm, an intensive 3 year program.
+CSA distribution will also be operated by the apprentices.
+At the end of the season, the apprentices will have an excellent handle on the operation of the farm and will be ready to take the next steps in pursuing their career in sustainable agriculture.

-As part of the program, apprentices will engage with textual and online material as well.
+As part of the program, apprentices will engage with textual and online material.
 These more formal learning opportunities will connect the hands on technical training to larger concepts necessary to understand the operation of a farm.
 Topics covered in the apprenticeship include: